Celiaxz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty : switches the current user to the user betty. i-who_am-i : prints the effective username of the current user.
+0-iam_betty : switches the current user to the user betty.
+1-who_am-i : prints the effective username of the current user.
+2-groups : prints all the groups the current user are part of.